-This is a utility cargo vehicle purchased and used by the US military, it is produced by Chevrolet and comes in various models but the most common one is the M1109.
-These have a 6.2-liter diesel engine and 4 wheel drive, do note that these are almost 50-year-old cars but they also cheap and easily maintained with cheap parts.
+The Commercial Utility Cargo Vehicle is a utility cargo vehicle purchased and used by the US military, it is produced by Chevrolet and comes in various models but the most common one is the M1109.
+These have a 6.2-liter diesel engine and 4 wheel drive, do note that these are almost 50-year-old cars but they are also cheap and easily maintained with cheap parts.
 These have been used by the US military in different environments, try to get one specialized in your local environment as these are also prooved and tested for it.

 An added benefit is most of these have some sort of camouflage already.
-Although these are very reliable vehicles try to keep an eye if it is rusty, as these cars are old you will find some rust but ask yourself if it is fixable.
+Although these are very reliable vehicles try to keep an eye out for rust, as these cars are old you will find some rust but ask yourself if it is fixable.
 This is an excellent emp hardened vehicle, especially if you can get one that has been used by the military.
 If you are wondering if the EMP will affect the car’s batteries then check out my recent article Does an EMP affect batteries? ( Can they survive? ).

-These are mostly lightweight and fast vehicles, altho not all of them are equipped with diesel engines which I highly recommend.
-Usually, these are one or two seaters and can not carry a lot of supplies.
-But if you need a good reliable vehicle which is mostly mechanical except the spark plugs, this is an excellent choice.
-If you like cr related projects these are fairly easy to make and you can find online several starter kits.
+The Dune buggies are mostly lightweight and fast vehicles, although not all of them are equipped with diesel engines which I highly recommend.
+Usually, these are one or two-seaters and can not carry a lot of supplies.
+But if you need a good reliable vehicle which is mostly mechanical except for the spark plugs, this is an excellent choice.
+If you like car related projects these are fairly easy to make and you can find online several starter kits.
 What is great about a dune buggy is that you can easily convert it to an armored bug-out vehicle.

 Most modern dirt bikes have a lot of in-built electrical components and sensors, some even have onboard computers.
-Your best option, in this case, is to go for a pre-1990 manufactured dirtbike which runs on diesel.
-These are usually powerful and can carry a moderate amount of weight, as these are made mostly for off road driving you will not have problems such as getting stuck in the mud as you might do with cars.
+Your best option, in this case, is to go for a pre-1990 manufactured dirtbike that runs on diesel.
+These are usually powerful and can carry a moderate amount of weight, as these are made mostly for off-road driving you will not have problems such as getting stuck in the mud as you might do with cars.
 Getting an emp proof motorcycle isn’t that difficult as long as you are searching for older models of dirt bikes.

-With a big V8 engine, manual transmission and 4 wheels drive this is an excellent bug out vehicle.
+The 76 GMC comes with a big V8 engine, manual transmission, and 4 wheel drive this is an excellent bug-out vehicle.
 It has no electronic devices which the engine uses and this makes it EMP proof.
-This vehicle has been mass produced and prices are low.
+This vehicle has been mass-produced and you can find them for cheap.
 Another big benefit for the 76 GMC is that it actually has 2 fuel tanks, meaning you can carry a lot more fuel than with your average 4wd.

 American Motors Spirit

-This car came out of the factory with a Ziebart Factory Rust Protection which guaranteed no rust for around 5 years.
-Altho as it is a 50-year car this warranty is no longer valid but you will find that in most cases these cars have very little rust.
+The American Motors Spirit came out of the factory with a Ziebart Factory Rust Protection which guaranteed no rust for around 5 years.
+Although as it is a 50-year-old car this warranty is no longer valid but you will find that in most cases these cars have very little rust.
 In addition to that, it has a larger than average trunk space, most of them are equipped with manual transmission and you can find some with diesel engines as well.
 If you want to know how to maintain a generator then check out my recent article How to maintain a generator ( Fast & Easy Steps ).

-This was one of the cheapest mass-produced cars in the USA, altho it lacks power with around 70 HP it makes it up with being cheap as dirt.
-These come with manual transmissions altho it might become harder to find a diesel powered one.
+The Chevrolet Chevette was one of the cheapest mass-produced cars in the USA, although it lacks power with around 70 HP it makes it up with being cheap as dirt.
+These come with manual transmissions although it might become harder to find a diesel-powered one.

 International Harvest Scout 2

-I am recommending the IHS 2 as the original one has a collectors value and it will be more expensive the more time passes.
-The original one is one of the most popular mass-produced SUV’s, manual transmission, 4wd and extremely reliable, I highly recommend it as a bug out vehicle in any SHTF scenario.
+I am recommending the IHS 2 as the original one has a collector value and it will be more expensive the more time passes by.
+The original one is one of the most popular mass-produced SUVs, manual transmission, 4wd, and extremely reliable, I highly recommend it as a bug-out vehicle for any SHTF scenario.

-This was created as a family SUV, comes with a powerful V8 engine and manual shift.
+The Ford Bronco was created as a family SUV, and comes with a powerful V8 engine and manual shift.
 It also has great off-road capabilities and spare parts are quite easy to find.
-One of the downsides of the Ford Bronco is that you will find it difficult to get one with a diesel engine which is in reasonable shape.
+One of the downsides of the Ford Bronco is that you will find it difficult to get one with a diesel engine that is in reasonable shape.

 One of the major downsides is their right-hand wheel which could be a problem for some people, but you can find Land Rovers with a left-hand wheel for a little bit extra.